Why is the COVID mortality rate spiking in Germany? | DW | 25.11.2021

 According to Germany's RKI, breakthrough cases — where someone who is vaccinated gets infected — are not significant in the mortality rate at the moment.
 Nevertheless, Germany's Standing Committee on Vaccination (StiKo) recommends a booster shot to help against the waning effect of vaccinations.

-Janssens' urgent appeal is to get vaccinated, particularly for those 3 million people at higher risk over the age of 60 who have yet to received a single shot.
+Janssens' urgent appeal is to get vaccinated, particularly for those 3 million people at higher risk over the age of 60 who have yet to receive a single shot.
 Beyond that, 13 to 14 million people in Germany between the ages of 18 and 59 have not yet been vaccinated.
-These people have a very high risk of catching the more infectious delta variant of the virus.
+These people face a high risk of catching the more infectious delta variant of the virus.

 Edited by: Sonya Diehn